Reflex Card Review: An Expensive Unsecured Card to Build CreditCredit Cards for Bad Credit

 While the Reflex is expensive and has a high APR, there are some people who might feel it’s a good option for them.

-The Reflex card is good for someone with bad credit, or perhaps no credit history who wants to build their score.
-It can be a good card to regularly track your progress thanks to the credit reporting and free monthly score.
+The Reflex card is good for someone with bad credit, or perhaps no credit history who wants to build their credit.
+It can be a good card to regularly track your progress thanks to the credit reporting and free monthly report.

 Plus, since the limits are fairly low, you may be able to keep yourself from getting into too much debt, while still being able to build a history of on-time payments.